A behemoth of a retailer comes to terms with an unprecedented pandemic, equipped with improved and safer queue management solutions.

-Nike has risen to dizzying heights of success through innovation and forward thinking – take their gamble with Air Jordans, and their most recent attempt at a digital transformation.
-The latter has been undoubtedly catalysed by the pandemic, rallying all business, big and small, to this call to action.
+Nike has risen to dizzying heights of success through innovation and forward-thinking – take their gamble with Air Jordans, and their most recent attempt at a digital transformation.
+The latter has been undoubtedly catalyzed by the pandemic, rallying all businesses, big and small, to this call to action.
 They have already been successful in creating a digital ecosystem, but this still accounts for a mere 30% of their total sales, with hopes to push this up to 50%.

-Having seen 90% of their physical stores in North America, Europe and parts of Asia shutter down for two months, Donahoe and his team rallied around the concept of small format stores.
-These will be digitally enabled, and the love child of consumer demand and effective data utilisation, as they hope to take information collected from Nike Live stores to better inform product inventory in the 150-200 locations they envision for the launch of such.
+Having seen 90% of their physical stores in North America, Europe, and parts of Asia shutter down for two months, Donahoe and his team rallied around the concept of small-format stores.
+These will be digitally enabled, and the love child of consumer demand and effective data utilization, as they hope to take the information collected from Nike Live stores to better inform product inventory in the 150-200 locations they envision for the launch of such.

 Plans to expand and adapt are encouraged in the age of the pandemic, if not expected prior to it as well.
 And though online sales were up by 79% during the months of lockdown, it is clear that reduced footfall in physical stores is having an adverse impact on the fiscal health of the company – with sales down by 4% in the first half of this fiscal year, after having seen a 9% increase the year before.